reactive-python/reactpy/docs/source/index.rst

     server.run(host, port)

 Running this will serve our slideshow to ``"https://localhost:8765"``.
-You can try out a working example by enabling the widget below - clicking the image should cause it to change 🖱️
+You can try out a working example by enabling the widget below.
+Once enabled clicking the image will cause the widget to change 🖱️

 .. interactive-widget:: slideshow